 Even today, with everything we know about mental health conditions, there is still a stigma attached to them.
 (This is the belief that other people might think badly of you or your child because of their mental health condition or that you or your child feel shame, disgrace, or just different because of it.)
 So, you might be feeling uncomfortable and hesitant to share your situation with friends and family.

 The good news is that you really aren’t as alone as you think.
 So take a deep breath, keep reading, and know that getting help is possible.

 By looking through the pages we have in this section, you can learn:

 You can also connect with other parents who might be asking the same questions, or feeling the same things you are feeling as you start this journey.
-And you can find services and support groups near you on our regional pages.
+And you can find services and support groups near you on our Services, Groups, and Events page.